talkpython/mastering-pycharm-course/your-turn/2-the-editor/readme.md

 Press **cmd/ctrl-b** (or **cmd/ctrl-click**) to navigate to attack.
 Type """[ENTER] to generate documentation.

 Return to line 57 in `program.py` and see your improved docs.

+*See a mistake in these instructions?
+Please [submit a new issue](https://github.com/mikeckennedy/mastering-pycharm-course/issues) or fix it and [submit a PR](https://github.com/mikeckennedy/mastering-pycharm-course/pulls).*